Guests enjoying the sunset on the beach on Shuswap lake.

 • There are many amazing hikes around Shuswap Lake.
 Ensure you bring proper footwear, sandals may not work.

-• Most of the marine beaches on Shuswap Lake are undeveloped.
-Restaurants and grocery stores are not accessible by boats along the shoreline, it is best to be prepared when you arrive at the marina.
-There is a Sea Store and Restaurant at Cinnemousun Narrows that is accessible by boat if you forgot something but the stock will be limited.
+• Most of the marine beaches on Shuswap Lake are undeveloped, meaning restaurants and grocery stores are not accessible by boat along the shoreline, so it is best to be prepared when you arrive at the marina.
+There is a Sea Store and Restaurant at Cinnemousun Narrows that is accessible by boat if you forgot something!

 • All of your cookware, pots & pans, spatulas, spoons, baking sheets, etc. will be onboard when you arrive.
 Please bring any specialized cooking supplies with you if needed.
 Also, please bring any paper towel, tin foil, parchment paper and containers for any leftover food you may need